TDI: 2 What's this?

 - Kitirua Gate (nobody uses that one)

 The park entrance fee for 24h is $60 for adults and $35 for children.
-Then, the tours, activities, camping, guides, and vehicle is charged separately.
+Then, the tours, activities, camping, guides, and vehicles are charged separately.
 Here is the complete list of the park fees.

 How to experience Amboseli?